The current call for applications is open until 20.09.2023

 Please note the following information on the application process.

-Important note: There is no legal right to receive a scholarship form the MRI.
-Please note that the project funding is subject to the availability of the budget funds.
+Important note: There is no legal entitlement to a grant from the MRI.
+Please note that the selection is subject to the availability of the estimated budget funds.

 Access to the application platform is provided to host organisations as well as artists and cultural actors by the MRI: Please contact us by e-mail at apply [at] mri-application [dot] de.
 If you use Protonmail, the contact is end-to-end encrypted.
-Requests for account creation will be accepted until 5:00pm CEST on 19.09.2023.
+Requests for account creation will be accepted until 5:00pm CET on 15.04.2024.

 Please indicate whether you are a representative of a host organisation or an artist or cultural actor when you first contact us at the above mentioned e-mail address.
 Scholarship candidates should also indicate the name of their co-applicant host organisation.

-In getting in contact with the MRI, you will receive an e-mail with your access data.
-Please enter a new password when you register for the first time.
-As soon as you have assigned a password and thus set up your user account, you can log in to the application platform at any time with your e-mail address and password and track your application status on the dashboard via the status display.
+After we have received your initial enquiry, you will receive an e-mail with your access data.
+Please assign a new password when you register for the first time.
+As soon as you have assigned a password and set up your user account, you can log in to the application platform at any time with your e-mail address and password and track your applicant status on the "Dashboard" via the status display.

 If you have any questions about the platform, you can contact us at apply [at] mri-application [dot] de.

-If you have questions about the application process or implementing temporary protective stays in Germany under the Martin Roth Initiative (programme line 1), please check the information on this page first.
+If you have questions about the application process or implementing temporary protective stays, please check the information on this page first or get in contact with us.

 Information for Host Organisations